rippedpiracy/docs/TV/Shows.md

 **[MovieGods](irc://irc.abjects.net/MOVIEGODS) (XDCC)**

-File sharing network with vast resources, mainly for movies and shows.
+A File sharing Network with a vast amount of resources, mainly for Movies & Shows.
 Head to #mg-chat to Download Content.